tolicodes/articles/DevOps Message Broker.md

 Simple right?
 Now Service A doesn't need to know about Service B. It just publishes a message, and whatever service is interested subscribes to it.
 No REST calls needed.
 No need to set up an express server to listen on those endpoints

 ### Message Queueing - Services that Are Down
 What if a service is down?
 Retry logic is hard to build.
 Not every engineer has the time to write fibonacci backoff sequences.
-T
+There's an elegant solution called a message queue.
+An example is Amazon SQS.
+The simplest way I've heard it described in an email inbox.
+I don't have to be constantly looking at my inbox.
+I just check my email when I have time, and mark messages as read.
+Your PubSub can write to a s

+Essentially
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3NTUxMjIyNl19
+eyJoaXN0b3J5IjpbLTI3MzcxMjA2MF19
 -->